The Kenyon Surname Project

 Y-DNA is considered the gold standard of genetic genealogical testing today.

 We welcome you to look through our pages.
-DNA holds the promise of taking genealogical research to a whole new level in the coming decade.
+Results from Y-DNA testing has taken genealogical research to a new level.
+You hold the history of Kenyon lineage within your genes.
+When you test, you are opening up your book to reveal the Kenyon males who came before you.
+Results can connect you with other Kenyon males of the same lineage to further your research, if you choose.
 We make every attempt to remain at the forefront of this exciting era and hope you will join us by participating and experiencing this leap firsthand.

 When the Kenyon Surname Project was initiated in late September 2005, founding project administrator, Dr. Richard Reid Kenyon, was the only project member.
 As of July 2006, Y-DNA results for four participants.
 A man Y-37 tested from the C-line only differed from the two men in the 1-line by one or two at DYS 449.